chad-scanlon/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model.
+It's the user or client-side of our code that is displayed and can be modified at the browser level

 2. What is an event?

+Something that can happen on the page.
+A mouseclick, hover, resize the window, etc.

 3. What is an event listener?

+An action to be carried out when an event is triggered.

 4. Why would we convert a NodeList into an Array?

+So we can iterate over it and manipulate the data inside it

 5. What is a component?

+A small piece of reusable code that allows to repeat a function, event, or any aciton that we might want to implement repeatedly without having to hard-code it.

 ### Git Set up